Overview

 Clients may pay more or less than they might otherwise pay if purchasing the services separately.

-There are several factors that determine whether such costs would be more or less, including, but not
+There are several factors that determine whether such costs would be more or less, including, but

 Financial Council advisory fees are negotiable as indicated in the fee schedule above.
-Program and/or
+Program

-payments made by clients in advance will be refunded to the client.
+resulting from payments made by clients in advance will be refunded to the client.

 Payment of Advisory Fees

 Commonwealth performs fee billing on our firm’s behalf.
-Fees are collected in arrears, i.e., fees are
+Fees are collected in arrears (i.e. fees are

-collected based on the period just ending and not in advance of the upcoming quarter period.
+collected based on the period just ending and not in advance of the upcoming quarter period).

 Managed account fees are typically automatically charged to the client’s account pursuant to